Governor-General of Saint Lucia: Functions

 Saint Lucia shares the person of the sovereign equally with 14 other countries in the Commonwealth of Nations.
-As the sovereign works and resides predominantly outside of Saint Lucian borders, the governor-general's primary task is to perform the monarch's constitutional duties on his or her behalf.
-As such, the governor-general carries out his or her functions in the government of Saint Lucia on behalf and in the name of the Sovereign.
+As the sovereign works and resides predominantly outside of Saint Lucian borders, the governor-general's primary task is to perform the monarch's constitutional duties on their behalf.
+As such, the governor-general carries out their functions in the government of Saint Lucia on behalf and in the name of the Sovereign.

 The office of governor-general is provided for by Chapter II, Sections 19 to 22 of the Constitution.

 Constitutional role

-The governor-general is responsible for appointing the Prime Minister, the Cabinet, the Chief Justice of Saint Lucia, members of the Senate, senior civil servants, members of different commissions and boards.
+The governor-general is responsible for appointing the Prime Minister, the Cabinet, members of the Senate, senior civil servants, members of different commissions and boards.
 The constitution empowers the governor-general to make or revoke appointments to government or public offices and to Commissions and Boards after receiving careful consultation or advice.

 The governor-general, on the Sovereign's behalf, gives royal assent to laws passed by the Parliament of Saint Lucia.

 The governor-general's constitutional and parliamentary responsibilities also include: declaration of State of Emergency; summoning, prorogation and dissolution of Parliament; and the Prerogative of Mercy.

 The governor-general holds weekly meetings with the prime minister on matters of state and governance.

 The governor-general may, in certain circumstances, exercise without—or contrary to—ministerial advice.
 These are known as the reserve powers.